Nordic Autumn Travel and Tours

-Whenever people tell me they want to explore our beautiful region, Scandinavia, I always ask them what time of year they have in mind.
+Whenever people tell me they want to explore our beautiful region, the Nordics and Arctic Europe, I always ask them what time of year they have in mind.
 In an attempt to narrow down the magnificent Nordic tours on offer, I often say "Do you want summer and midnight sun, or winter and Northern Lights?".

 While either are gorgeous options, it leaves out the most underestimated season of them all: The glorious autumn-months of September, October and November.
 A Nordic autumn is like no other.
 While the days get shorter you still have plenty of daylight-hours to take in the scenery.
 The colours are bright, the air is crisp.
 The mornings may be chilly but we still enjoy beautiful, sunny days with clear blue skies.